adaptive-democracy/hopeful-path/book/cooperatives-and-computing.md

 Applying this idea is simple.
 Users who supported the organization a long time ago should have less weight than someone who just barely supported it, and those who support it more should have more weight than those who support it less.
 To achieve both these principles, voting weight should be given proportional to amount of support, and then that voting weight should decay over time.
 Using quadratic scaling can prevent large supporters from dominating governance.

-The exact parameters of the system such as the decay function or the definition of what counts as supporting the organization can be determined in a [constitutional document chosen with persistent voting](TODO), some of which can be a constitutional kernel to require an organizational fork or a harder commitment in order to change.
+The exact parameters of the system such as the decay function or the definition of what counts as supporting the organization can be determined in a [constitutional document chosen with adaptive voting](TODO), some of which can be a constitutional kernel to require an organizational fork or a harder commitment in order to change.

 A great example of a cooperative service that would perfectly fit this model is a grocery consumer cooperative.
 Although it might make sense to charge some small membership dues as is done by club retailers, if someone routinely buys huge amounts of food from a cooperative then it really does make sense for them to have more voting control.